DFE-Digital/ddt-job-descriptions/app/views/jd/data-architect.md

 As a data architect, you will be creating data flows and data models that describe both the current state of a service, and also set a target that better fulfils the strategic data needs of the service and the DfE as a whole.

-You will be working in [for example] the Schools and Curriculum digital delivery portfolio, which includes services like Get help buying for your school, Start and manage an academy and Build or repair a school.
+You will be working with one or more teams aiming to deliver changes to Services that are critical to delivering education and children social care to the citizens of England.

 ## The role

 Your main responsibilities will include:

-- Maintaining an excellent relationship with service owners, looking for deeper underlying problems to solve, articulating the wider opportunities for transformation.
+- Maintaining an excellent relationship with your Service Owner(s) to understand their needs, looking for deeper underlying problems to solve, articulating the wider opportunities for transformation
 - Create comprehensive data models (entity relationship) diagrams for each relational schema forming a part of the Service.
-This needs to cover each level of data modelling of Conceptual, Logical and Physical.
+This needs to cover each level of data modelling of Conceptual, Logical and Physical
 - Reuse, or creating, common entities and attributes wherever there is a direct conceptual correspondence
 - Taking responsibility for the data architecture of your service(s), including how they interact with up- and downstream data systems, even as these evolve over time.
-- Working with data specialists in your service(s), on problems that require broad architectural thinking
+- Working with the other data specialists in your service(s), on problems that require broad architectural thinking
 - Define and maintain the data architecture, including metadata, orchestration for analytical use
 - Work with Data and Service Owners to capture decisions on Data Classification at attribute level
 - Provide input into data dictionaries